Skip to main content

 (Nov.
 18, 2015) — The 5th Annual Sustainability Forum, sponsored by the Tracy Farmer Institute for Sustainability and the Environment and the UK Appalachian Center, will take place from 4:30-7 p.m.
 Tuesday, Dec.
 1, at the Hilary J. Boone Center.

 The forum will showcase interdisciplinary research in environmental and sustainability science and policy.
-UK faculty, staff and students conducting research in the areas of environmental science, public and environmental health, economic and social policy, political ecology, and manufacturing and materials science are encouraged to participate in
+UK faculty, staff and students conducting research in the areas of environmental science, public and environmental health, economic and social policy, political ecology, and manufacturing and materials science

 By Mack McCormick, Mariana Moreno